alisianoi/ss18-seminar-on-algos/talk/speak.md

 Hello everyone!
 My name is Aleksandr Lisianoi and today I am going to talk about "Scheduling Jobs across Geo-Distributed Datacenters with Max-Min Fairness".
-This talk is primarily based on two papers.
-The first paper that you see on the slide explains the whole context, formulates a formal optimization problem, solves it and then performs experiments that validate the usefullness of the solution.
-The second paper actually provides the necessary mathematical background to solve the optimization problem.
+This talk is primarily based on two papers, both of which you can now see on the slides.
+The first paper provides the context and poses a real-world scheduling problem which is then formalized as a mathematical optimization problem.
+The first paper also shows how to transform that optimization problem into an equivalent problem from a known class of optimization problems.
+This transformation allows to effectively solve the original problem.
+Finally, the first paper concludes with a synthetic experiment that shows the advantages of being able to solve the original problem.

+As for the second paper, it provides the necessary mathematical background and describes both the class of optimization problems as well as references a technique that allows to efficiently solve them.

+My plan for the talk today consists of four parts.
+I will begin with an informal introduction and provide some motivational examples.
+Then in the second part I will present and explain the optimization problem.
+In that same part I will also describe the transformation sequence which shows that the initial optimization problem could be reduced to an optimization problem from a class of known optimization problems.
+Then in the third part I will describe the experimental setup which validates the usefullness of the proposed mathematical model.
+And finally I will talk a little bit about the presented results.

-Let me begin with the main question that the authors of the first paper are addressing: "Given a large amount of data distributes across geographically separate datacenters, how to efficiently run multiple analytical jobs in a fair fashion?"
-There are several things I would like to talk about before this question is transformed into a formal optimization problem.
+Let me begin with the main question.
+This question could be formulated as follows: "Given a large amount of data distributes across geographically separate datacenters, how to efficiently run multiple analytical jobs in a fair fashion?"
+I have emphasized several parts of this question and would like to talk a little bit about those part now.

-First of all, what is a large amount of data and what is a typical example of an analytic job?
-To get an idea, let's quickly take a look at these two real world examples.
+Let us first take a look at some typical examples of analytic jobs.

-The first story comes from 2007 when a system administrator at The New York Times was faced with the following problem: the newspaper offered its readers a free online service where they could request an old issue of the paper and get its digital version almost immediately.
-For that, The New York Times scanned all of their past papers which amounted to approximately 4 terabytes of imagery.
-Each time the user would request another paper, a backend task would glue several images together to form a pdf and return it to the user.
+The first example comes from 2007 when a system administrator at The New York Times was faced with the following problem: the newspaper offered its readers a free online service where they could request an old issue of the paper and get its digital version almost immediately.
+To do that, The New York Times scanned all of their past papers which amounted to approximately 4 terabytes of imagery.
+Each time the user would request a paper, a backend task would fetch the appropriate scans and glue them together to form a pdf document and return it to the user.

-Now, the online newspaper websites are typically sensitive to sudden spikes in load when there is a major news story.
-So, anything that adds to that load should be optimized.
-Back in 2007 even the simple task of glueing together 4 terabytes of images would take too long on a couple of machines.
-So, the system administrator got away with using Apache Hadoop to complete the task in under 24 hours.
+Now, the online newspaper websites are typically sensitive to sudden spikes in activity when there is a major news story.
+During those spikes it is very important that the webservers do not have to perform unnecessary work like dynamically generating pdf files on demand.
+So, it meant that the administrators had to preprocess approximately 4 terabytes of images and serve the pdf files statically to.
+Back in 2007 it meant using a Hadoop cluster because otherwise it would just take to much time.
+With the cluster, however, the process could be finished in under 24 hours.
+And now this servers as a very simple example of an analytic job.

 Moving forward in time to 2017, you can see a completely different picture.
 The rather well-known company Spotify offers its users a